UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_08.md

 be readable.

 You can also see that we have not changed the title of the y-axis.
-There isn’t really a more informative title we can substitute for here, since the length of each bar simply represents the count of observations/records in each bin.
+There isn’t really a more informative title we can substitute for here since the length of each bar simply represents the count of observations/records in each bin.